duncdrum/cbdb-data/doc/encoding-desc.md

 The following section introduces the elements contained by the ``<teiHeader>`` paying special attention where their contents go beyond the minimal requirements of the TEI guidelines.

 ### fileDesc
 Contains the mandatory information regarding the file itself, and its creator.
-In addition, and after corresponding with the owners of *CBDB* it includes the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) 4.0 license statement.
+In addition, it includes the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) 4.0 license statement.
+The ``<respStmt>`` element contains all identifiable contributors and modifiers of *CBDB* that are explicitly mentioned in the ``<body>``.

 ### encodingDesc
 This element has three parts: ``<classDecl>``, ``<charDecl>``, and ``<listPrefixDef>``.
 Class and character declaration contain xInclude statements pointing to external files, while the list of prefix Definitions is directly created from the data source.